berhudank/chess-ai/chess/README.md

 A web-based chess game that I developed while I was learning WebSocket and other protocols.
-Recently I updated it for the assignment and integrated a basic AI that uses minimax algorithm.
+I updated it for the assignment and integrated a basic AI that uses minimax algorithm.
 It supports offline Player vs Player and Player vs AI (minimax) modes.

 # How to Run